eric-d-knowles/vscode-greene/doc.md

 5. **Edit Your SSH Configuration to Reference Your Assigned Compute Node**

     Next, edit your `~/.ssh/config` file to specify the compute node you’ve been assigned.
-For example, if you are allocated `cm26.hpc.nyu.edu`, swap the `<ComputeNode>` placeholder with `cm026.hpc.nyu.edu`.
+For example, if you are allocated `cm026.hpc.nyu.edu`, swap the `<ComputeNode>` placeholder with `cm026.hpc.nyu.edu`.

     **Note:** You can either edit your SSH configuration file through your local operating system (e.g., macOS or Windows) or through the Terminal.
 If you wish to edit `~/.ssh/config` in the Terminal using `vim` or `nano` (or another editor), be sure to open a _new Terminal window_.
 This file lives on your local machine and you won’t be able to find it through the compute node window opened in the last step.

-    **Optional update code**: To make updating the `green-compute` HostName easier, run this code in _local_ Terminal window:
+    **Optional update code**: To make updating the `greene-compute` HostName easier, run this code in a _local_ Terminal window:

     ```
     echo -n "Enter new HostName for greene-compute: "